Anxiety vs. Burnout: What You’re Really Experiencing

 When to Seek Help

 You should seek professional support when your mental and emotional state starts interfering with your everyday life.
 Whether it’s anxiety, burnout, or both, talking to a mental health provider can help you untangle the symptoms and develop a plan for healing.
 Therapy, medication, mindfulness practices, and lifestyle changes can all play a role in your recovery.
+If you’re still asking yourself ‘*am I burnt out or anxious at work?’’, a primary care visit can help rule out underlying causes and get you the right support sooner.

 Find Support That Fits